EstherKim97/datasci_223/lectures/03/lecture_03.md

 - `INNER JOIN`: Returns matching rows from both tables
 - `LEFT JOIN`: Returns all rows from left table + matching rows from right
 - `RIGHT JOIN`: Returns all rows from right table + matching rows from left
 - `FULL JOIN`: Returns all rows from both tables (use with caution!)
+(Note: may have multiple copies of same rows)

 ![Types of JOINs](media/join_types.png)

 > [!important]
-> Always specify JOIN type explicitly to avoid unexpected FULL JOINs!
+> Always **specify JOIN type explicitly** to avoid unexpected FULL JOINs!

 ### Filtering and Grouping

 ### WHERE Clause

 The `WHERE` clause serves as your data gatekeeper, allowing you to filter rows based on specific conditions.
 It operates before grouping and aggregation, helping you focus on the data that truly matters.

+Note: Something that fits into if statement will be filter.

 **Example:**